Indiana Court Records

 How Does A Traffic Ticket Work In Indiana?

 This method of responding to the ticket allows the offender to choose to hire an attorney and present a worthy case in court with testimonies and evidence.
-If the individual is found “not guilty” of the traffic violation, the case will be dismissed with no traffic violation points added to the individual’s driving history.
+If the individual is found “not guilty” of the traffic violation, the case is typically dismissed with no traffic violation points added to the individual’s driving history.

 Are Driving Records Public In Indiana?